supriya-project/supriya/docs/source/tutorials/servers.rst

     >>> server.sync()

-..  note:: See :doc:`../osc` for more information about OSC communication with
+..  note:: See :doc:`osc` for more information about OSC communication with
     the server, including OSC callbacks.

 Mutating